Swappnil85/Drishti-V2/DOCS/USER_STORIES.md

   - A bottom tab navigator is implemented for core screens (Dashboard, Accounts, Goals, Scenarios, Settings)
   - Transitions between screens are smooth and responsive (<300ms)
   - The back button works as expected with proper navigation stack management
-  - **NEW**: Deep linking support for sharing specific goals or scenarios
+  - Deep linking support for sharing specific goals or scenarios
-  - **NEW**: Navigation state is preserved during app backgrounding/foregrounding
+  - Navigation state is preserved during app backgrounding/foregrounding
-  - **NEW**: Breadcrumb navigation for complex nested flows
+  - Breadcrumb navigation for complex nested flows
-  - **NEW**: Swipe gestures for tab navigation on supported devices
+  - Swipe gestures for tab navigation on supported devices

 **User Story**: As a user, I experience consistent UI components throughout the app. ✅ COMPLETED